marvinx-x/cursors-emitter/README.md

 # Cursors emitter

-Declinations of cursors playing on different effects: Waves, Trail, Tube, Mask… Each of them is fully configurable.
+Declinations of cursors playing on different effects: Waves, Trail, Tube, Mask… <br>
+Each of them is fully configurable. <br>
 Use it and adapt it to different projects and designs.

 See example by checking this [demo](https://marvinx-cursors-emitter.netlify.app/).